sourcedennis/wasm-pathtracer/README.md

-# Whitted-style Ray Tracing
+# Path Tracer

 Live demo: [https://raytracer.space/](https://raytracer.space/) (Definitely runs in Google Chrome on Win10)

-This is a realtime whitted-style raytracer written in Rust, intended to be compiled into WebAssembly (WASM).
-The included TypeScript Web App periodically invokes the WASM raytracer, and provides a GUI to interact with it.
+This is a path tracer written in Rust, intended to be compiled into WebAssembly (WASM).
+The included TypeScript Web App periodically invokes the WASM path tracer, and provides a GUI to interact with it.

 ## 0. Changes
-Bounding Volume Hierarchy construction and traversal is added.
-This includes 2-way BVHs and 4-way BVHs.
+The raytracer is converted to a path tracer.
+This path tracer contains the following special features:

-For 4-way BVHs, SIMD is used.
-Sadly, WASM support for SIMD is limited, thus no performance increase can be observed in browsers yet.
-Instead, run `cargo run` to benchmark this in a native build.
-(Requires Rust Nightly, because SIMD is also experimental in Rust).
+* Photon-Based Next Event Estimation - Prior to path tracing the scene, photons are sent from the light sources into the scene.
+These photons are used to find the most-contributing light sources for any particular hit point.

-Mainly, changes took place in `src/graphics/bvh.rs` (2-way BVH construction), `src/graphics/bvh4.rs` (4-way BVH construction), and `src/graphics/scene.rs` (BVH traversal).
+* Adaptive Sampling - Samples are mainly taken for pixels that need it the most.
+(E.g. wherever the most noise and fireflies are)

 ## 1. Running
 Compiling the application yourself can be a bit troublesome, as compilers for *three* languages (TypeScript, Rust, Elm) need to be present.